whoopeedeedoo/10702-MLtech-final-project/README.md

 Hi, we are Train完暑假沒train提早放.

+In this project, we need to predict users' book-ratings.

 Visit <a href="https://www.csie.ntu.edu.tw/~htlin/course/mltech18spring/">mltech, spring 2018</a> or <a href="https://learner.csie.ntu.edu.tw/judge/ml18spring/track1/">learner judge system</a> for more info or background.

 Before starting, please unzip data/final_project to get raw data.